ESG Reporting Pillar

 What is SECR and does my company need to comply?

-SECR is Streamlined Energy and Carbon Reporting — mandatory for UK quoted companies and large unquoted companies (>250 employees or >£36m turnover and >£18m balance sheet).
-It requires disclosure of UK energy use, Scope 1+2 emissions, intensity ratio, and energy efficiency actions taken in the year.
+SECR is Streamlined Energy and Carbon Reporting — mandatory for UK quoted companies and large unquoted companies (meeting two of: more than 250 employees, more than £36m turnover, more than £18m balance sheet).
+It requires disclosure of UK energy use, Scope 1 and 2 emissions, an intensity ratio, and the energy efficiency actions taken in the year.
 Solar PV qualifies as both an energy efficiency action and a Scope 2 reduction.

 What does CDP expect to see?